NCAS-CMS/cfa-conventions/source/cfa.md

 ### Data type

-A fragment may have a different data type to that of the aggregated variable.
-The fragment's data must be cast to the aggregated variable's data type.
+A fragment may have a different data type to that of the aggregation variable.
+The fragment's data must be cast to the aggregation variable's data type.

 ### Missing values

 A fragment may use any valid means for defining missing values.
-Missing values must be changed to values that the aggregated variable recognises as missing.
+Missing values must be changed to values that the aggregation variable recognises as missing.
 It is up to the creator of the dataset to ensure that non-missing values in a fragment are not registered as missing in the aggregated data.